 I know what you’re thinking… how can this be even half as good as the real deal??
 Fear not, my friends, my healthy version has every bit of the same delicious flavor of regular fried fish.
 All the flavor with none of the guilt.
 My fav.

-I have made this recipe countless times with both seabass and rockfish.
-Both are unbelievably delectable.
+I have made this recipe countless times with seabass, rockfish, and haddock.
+All are unbelievably delectable!
+This recipe will likely work with any white fish though.
 You won’t be disappointed.
 The fish comes out flaky and moist and the breading is slightly crunchy and full of flavor.
 Just the way I like it.